harimohanraj/notes/python-imports-exploration.md

 - Can we collapse dependencies that we are using the reduce code maintenance burden?
 - Can we implement something akin to hot reloading in a running Python process?
 - Can we develop a plugin system?
+- Can we load modules from places *other* than the local filesystem?

 ## importlib.resources